 Where adjustments cannot be implemented, you may be eligible for special consideration.
 Special consideration is different to alternative assessment arrangements.
 It is the responsibility of all students to be informed about the eligibility for and application process for special consideration.

 The DRC employs a range of support workers who provide services such as note-takers, AUSLAN interpreting and laboratory assistance for students who require additional support in unit activities (classes or seminars).

 Deakin Library offers specialised services to students with a disability, including a longer loan period and access to specialised equipment (such as adjustable wheelchair accessible study tables and catalogue terminals on low tables).
 Libraries at each campus have a specific room equipped with assistive technology.

 Deakin has a range of computer hardware and software for students with specific needs.

 - screen magnification and visual enhancement

 - assisting with calculation.

 You may need to learn basic skills in the use of assistive technology and our DRC staff can help you with information, advice on training needs and refer you to suppliers and providers.

 Your course may require you to participate in off-campus activities such as field trips or practicums.
 If you feel you may need support to attend or identify a possible alternative to your field trip please contact a Disability Liaison Officer as early as possible.

-Students undertaking practicums or placements should begin planning early in the trimester to ensure they are aware of the expectations of placement/practicums and to consider how they might meet these expectations.
-Where support or adjustments are required, students should begin discussions with the faculty early as some adjustments can take considerable time to plan for.
-The DRC is able to support these discussions if required.
+If you are undertaking a practicum or placement we recommend you begin planning early in the trimester to ensure you are aware of the expectations of placement/practicums and to consider how you might meet these expectations.
+Where support or adjustments are required, you should begin discussions with the faculty early as some adjustments can take considerable time to plan.
+The DRC is able to support you with these discussions if required.